rjsmith1999/IMMERSE/_pages/log.md

 - Check to see turning off the undocumented flags does anything?
 - Try a different way of reading the frame ecc device (kernel module?)
 - Maybe look at a tutorial for block designs in Vivado?
+- Clean up the readback only scrubber for better printouts

 - Finish 427 Lab 2 (and maybe look at the other Kernel labs)
 - Read linux on MPSoc documentation from William